-We are organized as a holding company, but our primary operations are conducted by two of our wholly-owned insurance subsidiaries, Root Insurance Company, an Ohio-domiciled insurance company, and Root Property & Casualty Insurance Company, which as of July 1, 2023 was redomiciled from Delaware to Ohio.
-The payment of dividends by our insurance subsidiaries is subject to restrictions set forth in the insurance laws and regulations of the States of Ohio and Delaware.
-To date, our insurance subsidiaries have not paid any dividends and, as of June 30, 2023, they were not permitted to pay any dividends without approval of the applicable superintendent, commissioner and/or director.
+We are organized as a holding company, but our primary operations are conducted by two of our wholly-owned insurance subsidiaries, Root Insurance Company and Root Property & Casualty Insurance Company, both Ohio-domiciled insurance companies.
+The payment of dividends by our insurance subsidiaries is subject to restrictions set forth in the insurance laws and regulations of the State of Ohio.
+To date, our insurance subsidiaries have not paid any dividends and, as of September 30, 2023, they were not permitted to pay any dividends without approval of the applicable superintendent, commissioner and/or director.

-If our insurance subsidiaries' businesses grow or the regulatory requirements change, the amount of capital we are required to maintain to satisfy our riskbased capital requirements may increase significantly.
+If our insurance subsidiaries' businesses grow or the regulatory requirements change, the amount of capital we are required to maintain to satisfy our risk-based capital requirements may increase significantly.
 To comply with these regulations, we may be required to maintain capital in the insurance subsidiaries that we would otherwise invest in our growth and operations.
-As of June 30, 2023, our insurance subsidiaries maintained a risk-based capital level that is in excess of an amount that would require any corrective actions on our part.
+As of September 30, 2023, our insurance subsidiaries maintained a risk-based capital level that is in excess of an amount that would require any corrective actions on our part.

 Our wholly-owned, Cayman Islands-based reinsurance subsidiary, Root Reinsurance Company, Ltd., or Root Re, maintains a Class B(iii) insurer license under Cayman Islands Monetary Authority, or CIMA.
-At June 30, 2023, Root Re was subject to compliance with certain capital levels and a net premiums earned to capital ratio of 15:1, which we maintained as of June 30, 2023.
+At September 30, 2023, Root Re was subject to compliance with certain capital levels and a net premiums earned to capital ratio of 15:1, which we maintained as of September 30, 2023.
 The capital ratio can fluctuate at Root Re's election, subject to regulatory approval.
 Root Re's primary sources of funds are capital contributions from the holding company, assumed insurance premiums and net investment income.
 These funds are primarily used to pay claims and operating expenses and to purchase investments.
 Root Re must receive approval from CIMA before it can pay any dividend to the holding company.